Can You Lose Your CDL for an Accident?

 These are just a few examples to demonstrate how challenging it can be to clearly determine liability for a commercial truck accident.
 Ultimately, if an investigation into an accident reveals that the truck driver is in any way at fault for causing it, the driver will likely face CDL suspension.
 They could even face total revocation of their CDL.

-If you or a loved one recently experienced injuries and economic losses from a truck accident, hiring a Palm Desert truck accident attorney is one of the best ways to protect your legal interests and secure compensation for your losses.
-The Law Offices of Susan Handel has successfully represented many clients facing difficult truck accident cases throughout the Palm Desert area, and we know how to approach these challenging cases.
+If you or a loved one recently experienced injuries and economic losses from a truck accident, hiring a truck accident attorney is one of the best ways to protect your legal interests and secure compensation for your losses.
+The Law Offices of Susan Handel has successfully represented many clients facing difficult truck accident cases, and we know how to approach these challenging cases.
 Contact us today for more information about the legal services our firm can provide to you and your family after a truck accident.